Smoking in Ireland 2014: Synopsis of Key Patterns and Trends

-The HSE monitors cigarette smoking prevalence and behaviour on a monthly basis to gain a detailed picture of smoking patterns in Ireland and to identify trends in this pattern.
+The HSE monitors cigarette smoking prevalence and behaviour (monthly up to March 2016, now quarterly) to gain a detailed picture of smoking patterns in Ireland and to identify trends in this pattern.
 This information is useful for informing policy decisions.
 The data are compiled from a monthly quota survey conducted on Ipsos MRBI's Omnipoll, a telephone omnibus survey.
 The data consist of a collection of 1,000 respondents per month from July 2002 to date.
 The research is conducted among Irish adults aged 15 years and over.
 The data are weighted by gender, age, social class and region.

 Cigarette smoking prevalence is analysed under a number of demographic classifications to further our understanding of smoking behaviour.
 Cigarette consumption data is also presented.
 Smoking prevalence rates and smoker demographic characteristics are presented as 12 month averages in order to provide more stable estimates.
 Trends over time are presented as 12 month moving averages in order to give a better picture of the underlying trend.
 Minor discrepancies between prevalence figures and trend figures reflect these different methods of calculation.

 Note: Tracker has changed to a quarterly survey since March 2016

 Prior to May 2008, the Ipsos MRBI telephone omnipoll was conducted with respondents via landline telephone numbers only.
 From May 2008 the data collection methodology was updated to reflect changing demographics and telephone usage patterns in Ireland.
 The sample population is now drawn from a combination of both landline and mobile phone numbers.
 While the questionnaire and quota controls are unchanged, some population subgroups that may previously have been difficult to contact are now better represented in the sample.